 BORN 1981, EINDHOVEN, THE NETHERLANDS.

-LIVES AND WORKS IN AMSTERDAM, THE NETHERLANDS.
+LIVE AND WORK IN AMSTERDAM, THE NETHERLANDS.

 Though I have a background in documentary photography, I gradually felt constrained by the restrictions of the craft.
 In order to tell the stories I want to share, I branched out into a more conceptual application of photography, using video, sound installations, composited images, along with documentary photography.

 As a teenager, I was drawn to the 19th century Dutch classic Max Havelaar, a novel documenting colonial exploitation in the Dutch East Indies.
 Though a distant family connection through my grandfather with author Eduard Douwes Dekker certainly played a part in my fascination, above its stories kept me returning to the book.
 This was an emotionally formative experience which made me realize how much I wanted to be a storyteller myself.

 Upon graduating the Academy of Art and Design St. Joost in Breda, I embarked on exploring different cultures and societal landscapes.
 I travelled from South Korea to Las Vegas, from Istanbul to Dubai.
 In Dubai I photographed four stories in 2008, its topics ranging from sheiks’ daughters and their luxurious teenage lives in an upper class Arab society (ELLEgirl) to a story about modern day slavery in local labor camps filled with migrant workers (VICE).
 Though my editors were excited by my photographs, I felt documentary photography failed to do justice to the stories I wanted to tell.
 Trying to break out of the limitations of documentary photography, I started to devise ways of composing images that better visualized the experiential beyond the immediately visible.